syncfusion-content/wpf-docs/wpf/Tab-Splitter/Getting-Started.md

 ---
 layout: post
 title: Getting Started | TabSplitter | wpf | Syncfusion
-description: Learn here about this section explains about how to add TabSpliiter control in to WPF application.
+description: Learn here about this section explains about how to add the TabSpliiter control in to WPF application.
 platform: wpf
 control: TabSplitter
 documentation: ug